 Join us as we discuss innovative methods designed to reduce toil within Security Operations (SecOps) at Amplify Education.

-First, we'll detail the use of custom security rules within Datadog, exploring tools such as GuardDuty, CloudTrail, and our own Scanner Detection methods.
+First, we'll detail the use of custom security rules within Datadog, exploring Datadog's built-in scanner detection rules as well as our own methods.
 Then, we'll discuss a custom tool called IP Blocker that utilizes AWS Web Application Firewall (AWS WAF), Datadog, and other sources to automate blocking of IPs.

 Next, we'll discuss the advantages of harnessing Datadog workflows for automating a broad range of SecOps procedures, a strategy that the Amplify DevSecOps team has successfully implemented.
 Finally, we'll discuss some of the problems that Amplify has run into with our implementation of AWS WAF with a combination of AWS-managed and custom rules.